China reportedly threatens tiny Faeroe Islands over Huawei

 In Denmark, broadcaster DR and daily Berlingske reported Tuesday about the case.
 DR said it "is familiar with the contents of the audio file,” but declined to specify whether it had heard it directly.
 Berlingske could not be immediately reached for more information.

-Bardur Nielsen, the Faeroese ' premier who attended the Nov.
+Bardur Nielsen, the Faeroe Islands' premier who attended the Nov.
 11 meeting with the Chinese ambassador, has said he will not discuss the case.
 The Chinese embassy could not be reached for comment.

 China's state-run paper Global Times cited the Chinese foreign ministry spokesperson, Hua Chunying, as saying that the claims “are completely false and have ulterior motives.”

+Huawei, the world's biggest maker of mobile network gear, said it “was not aware of any meeting between the Chinese ambassador and Faeroese politicians in November as reported.”

-On Tuesday, Danish Prime Minister Mette Frederiksen said it was up to the Faeroe Islands, located midway between Scotland and Iceland - to decide who should provide the new-generation 5G network but they are welcome to seek advice in Denmark.
+On Tuesday, Danish Prime Minister Mette Frederiksen said it was up to the Faeroe Islands, located midway between Scotland and Iceland, to decide who should provide the 5G network but they are welcome to seek advice in Denmark.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.